 This article originally ran in 2019 and is being republished ahead of Valentine’s Day.

-It’s time to accept the truth we’ve all known for a very, very long time: Valentine’s Day isn’t for everyone.
+It’s time to accept a truth we’ve known for a very, very long time: Valentine’s Day isn’t for everyone.
 Only people in relatively fresh, loving relationships who are still absolutely obsessed with each other are able to put on their blinkers and fully indulge in cuddles, candies, and cards.
-They can watch romantic comedies and laugh and enjoy it.
-They can not feel a vague stabbing pain every time they pass the red and pink aisle in the supermarket each February.
+They can watch romantic comedies and laugh and enjoy themselves.
+They are able to not feel a vague stabbing pain every time they pass the red-and-pink aisle in the supermarket each February.

 But what of … literally everyone else?
-When you’re terminally single, have gone through a painful breakup, or are with someone you’d rather not be with, any reminder of other people’s cute, soppy love can be a little too much to bear.
-So, how can you celebrate February 14 while acknowledging the painful truth that most of us know: love is fleeting, devastating, and sometimes just really mundane?
+When you’re terminally single, have gone through a painful breakup, or are just not feeling it, any reminder of other people’s cute, soppy love can be a little too much to bear.
+So how can you celebrate February 14 while acknowledging the painful truth most of us know: that love is fleeting, devastating, and sometimes just really mundane?

-With the anti-Valentine’s films, naturally.
-The following movies each, in their own ways, deal with the darker side of love and relationships and will comfort you with the knowledge that, if you’re less than thrilled about love and romance, you are absolutely not alone.
+With anti-Valentine’s films, naturally.
+The following movies, each in their own way, deal with the darker side of love and relationships and will comfort you with the knowledge that, if you’re less than thrilled about love and romance, you are absolutely not alone.

 Gone Girl (2014)